 Now, is it worth supplementing with BCAA's?

-Anyone who uses whey protein before and after training will see little benefit from BCAA's, as whey protein is naturally rich in these three amino acids, and each serving (of good whey) brings an average of 4g to 5g of BCAA's.
+Those who already use whey protein before and after training will notice few benefits with BCAA's, since whey protein is naturally rich in these three amino acids, and each dose (of good whey) brings an average of 4g to 5g of BCAA's.

 This does not mean that it is useless, it is just far from essential.

-Supplementing with BCAA's makes sense at specific times, such as before, during and after training..
-This is where BCAA's supplementation comes in, and it's very common to see these three amino acids in pre-workout supplements.
+Supplementation with BCAA's makes sense at specific times, such as before, during and after training.
+This is where BCAA supplementation comes in, and it's very common to see these three amino acids in pre-workout supplements.

 This is because it will promote an anabolic environment, mitigate fatigue and improve performance during training, which can lead to better results.